 Shop These Fedoras

-Winter, spring, summer, or fall, the St. Pierre wool felt fedora is an eye-catching yet understated essential that you can dress up or dress down.
-The hand-drawn trim is unlike any other hat band you'll see while the 2 3/4-inch wide brim offers solid sun protection.
-This is a must-have for both men and women.
+Winter, spring, summer, or fall, the New Yorker wool felt fedora by Scala is an eye-catching yet understated essential that you can dress up or dress down.
+One of our best-sellers, this hat always finds itself on a man with the finest sensibilities.

 Highlands by Scala